-This is the most misunderstood concept in all of Medicare, and it is the single most common cause of catastrophic SNF coverage denials and unexpected hospital bills for Georgia seniors.
-The share of Georgia hospital stays classified as observation has risen dramatically since 2010, driven by Recovery Audit Contractor (RAC) program scrutiny and CMS's Two-Midnight Rule (CMS Final Rule FY 2014, updated 2024).
+This is the most misunderstood concept in Medicare, and the single most common cause of catastrophic SNF coverage denials and unexpected hospital bills for Georgia seniors.
+The share of Georgia hospital stays classified as observation has risen sharply since 2010, driven by Recovery Audit Contractor (RAC) program scrutiny and CMS's Two-Midnight Rule (CMS Final Rule FY 2014, updated 2024).

-This standalone deep-dive walks Georgia families through the federal framework that governs the inpatient vs observation distinction, the Two-Midnight Rule, the MOON notice required by the NOTICE Act of 2015, the cost-sharing differences (Part A vs Part B), the self-administered drug coverage gap, and what to do when you or a loved one is on observation status.
+This guide walks Georgia families through the federal framework behind that distinction: the Two-Midnight Rule, the MOON notice, the Part A versus Part B cost-sharing gap, the self-administered drug trap, and what to do when a loved one is on observation status.

 The federal framework: where the rules come from